The Korea Times

-The Korea Times is a daily English-language newspaper in South Korea.
-It is a sister paper of the Hankook Ilbo, a major Korean-language daily.
+The Korea Times is a comprehensive English-language daily newspaper published in South Korea.
+It was established on November 1, 1950, with the objective of delivering prompt domestic and international news to foreign troops participating as UN forces and promoting an understanding of Korea abroad.
+As the country's first English daily launched in 1950, it is characterized by balanced political coverage and a strong editorial section.
+On April 3, 2015, it became the first English-language newspaper in the nation to publish its 20,000th issue.

 It is the oldest active daily English-language newspaper in South Korea.
 Since the late 1950s, it had been published by the Hankook Ilbo Media Group, but following an embezzlement scandal in 2013–2014 it was sold to Dongwha Enterprise in 2015.
 The president-publisher of The Korea Times is Oh Young-jin.

 Description

 The newspaper's headquarters is located in the same building with Hankook Ilbo on Sejong-daero between Sungnyemun and Seoul Station in Seoul, South Korea.

 The paper is not to be confused with The Korea Daily News, a 1904 to 1910 newspaper which briefly ran under the title Korea Times.
 It is also unrelated to another paper by Lee Myo-muk, Ha Kyong-tok and Kim Yong-ui in September 1945.